 |Must be Unique||Check this flag to ensure that values in the field are unique across the vault (batches/molecules/projects).
 This is a good way to designate additional batch identifiers, such as lab notebook number or vendor lot number: see "external identifier" example in the screen-shot above.
 For multiple unique fields, values are validated within the scope of each field, but will not be checked across fields.||Changes are prospective: applicable to new batch registration, and upon manual editing of existing batches.|

 This setting determines how this field is to be populated during new batch registration.

 |Changes are prospective: applicable to new batch registration, and upon manual editing of existing batches.|

 Batch Fields are defined only by the vault administrator, and apply to all molecules and batches across all projects in the vault.

-Click on “Add/Edit Batch Fields” on the Registration Rules sub-tab of the Vault Settings page.
+Click on “Add/Edit Batch Fields” on the Batch Fields sub-tab of the Vault Settings page.

 At the bottom of the current list of fields, click on the “Add a batch field”, enter a unique name for the field, and set the available settings: data type, uniqueness flag, and required/optional status.
 Do not forget to save your work by clicking "Update batch fields" button.

 A newly defined field will appear throughout the application, even if there is no value for this field on existing batches: in the import interface, on the search page keywords drop-down and results table, as well as in batch details view, and new batch registration form.